 Make sure to check out my other guides with even more things to do in Mexico City!

-- A Visitors Guide to National Palace Mexico City … the best place to see Diego Rivera Murals in Mexico city!
+- National Palace Mexico City … the best place to see Diego Rivera Murals in Mexico city!

-- Calle Regina Street Art … a great place to explore Mexico City’s Murals.
+- Calle Regina Street Art … a great street to explore Mexico City’s Murals.

 Looking for other ideas?
 I’d definitely recommend checking out a guide book.
 And TripAdvisor is a reliable resource for finding attractions, restaurants, hotels, and more (love the reviews!).
 I also got found lots of great tips on the blog Northern Lauren.